SkyPark Infinity Pool at Marina Bay Sands Hotel

 Raffles Hotel Singapore

 Of course Nick Young “the Prince Harry of Asia” takes his girlfriend Rachel to stay at the grandest hotel in town: Raffles.
 Their scenes were shot in the Drawing Room above the lobby and the Sarkies Suite, one of the hotel’s two presidential suites named after the original owners and where the Duke and Duchess of Cambridge stayed.
 And when Nick’s mother visits him there they stand on the private verandah overlooking the Palm Court.
-The suite costs upwards of £5,000 per night plus 17 per cent taxes but you can’t check in just yet – Raffles is currently closed until early 2019 [Update: Raffles is now taking booking for August 2019 onwards].
+The suite costs upwards of £5,000 per night plus 17 per cent taxes but you can’t check in just yet – Raffles is currently closed until early 2019 [UPDATE Raffles has now re opened ].

 The Fullerton Hotel